thormander/PPTX-Translator/README.md

 Arguments within brackets [...] are optional
 - [-h] is for help
 - [--list-langs] is to list all compatiable languages
+  - We use google translate v2 API, so refer here for more information on languages supported --> [Language support](https://cloud.google.com/translate/docs/languages)

 Example Usage for accessing list of available languages:
 ```console